castrogusttavo/nextjs-boilerplate/README.md

 ### Tasks (Scripts)

-- `deno task dev` — Starts the application in development mode at `http://localhost:3000`.
+- `pnpm dev` — Starts the application in development mode at `http://localhost:3000`.
-- `deno task build` — Creates an optimized production build of your application.
+- `pnpm build` — Creates an optimized production build of your application.
-- `deno task start` — Starts the application in production mode.
+- `pnpm start` — Starts the application in production mode.
-- `deno task lint` — Runs Biome for all files in the `app` directory.
+- `pnpm lint` — Runs Biome for all files in the `app` directory.
-- `deno task format` — Runs Biome for fix all files in the `app` directory .
+- `pnpm format` — Runs Biome for fix all files in the `app` directory .
-- `deno task formart:check` — Checks all files in the `app` directory for correct formatting.
+- `pnpm format:check` — Checks all files in the `app` directory for correct formatting.

 ### Path Mapping